FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 CREATE TABLE IF NOT EXISTS items();
 ```

-- For the project, use 'boomtown' for the user, name, and password to make things simple to remember.
+- Remember we are using `boomtown` for the user, database name, and password.

 ---